Buckton Castle: Construction and use

 Peveril's great tower cost £184 to build in the late 12th century.

-The earliest castles in England typically were constructed from timber, at least when they were first built, as building in stone was more expensive.
-Paleoenvironmental evidence shows that between the 9th and 11th centuries, the area where Buckton Castle would later be built was cleared of woodland.
-This left little timber, and may partly explain why stone was used as a building material.
-It became more common to use stone in 12th-century castles, and Buckton is amongst the earliest masonry castles in North West England.
+The earliest castles in England were typically constructed from timber, at least when first built, as building in stone was more expensive.
+Paleoenvironmental evidence shows that between the 9th and 11th centuries the area where Buckton Castle would later stand was cleared of woodland.
+This left little timber and may partly explain why stone was used as a building material.
+Stone construction became more common in 12th-century castles, and Buckton is among the earliest masonry castles in North West England.

-Buckton Castle was probably built in the 12th century and there are three identifiable periods of medieval activity at the site: the initial construction phase, in which the ditch was dug and the curtain wall and gatehouse built; the re-cutting of the ditch and further building work behind the curtain wall; and finally deliberate demolition (slighting).
+Buckton Castle was probably built in the 12th century, and there are three identifiable periods of medieval activity at the site: the initial construction phase, in which the ditch was dug and the curtain wall and gatehouse were built; the re-cutting of the ditch and further building work behind the curtain wall; and finally deliberate demolition (slighting).
 Little datable material has been recovered from the site – four sherds of Pennine Gritty Ware pottery broadly date to the late 12th century.

-As is the case with many castles – especially of the 12th century – there is no record of how much it cost to build Buckton Castle.
-Based on comparison to Peveril Castle in Derbyshire, where construction of the great tower in 1175–1177 cost £184 according to the Pipe Rolls, it is estimated that the work at Buckton would have cost around £100.
+As with many castles—especially those of the 12th century—there is no record of how much it cost to build Buckton Castle.
+Based on comparison with Peveril Castle in Derbyshire, where construction of the great tower in 1175–1177 cost £184 according to the Pipe Rolls, it is estimated that the work at Buckton would have cost around £100.
 This was close to the median annual income for a baron in 1200.